decretist/Dissertation/Chapter3/chapter3.md

 from Eusebius, *Ecclesiastical History* 6.23.2.

-[^57]: Monastic modes of text production were gradually replaced by commercial modes of production, e.g., around the University of Paris.
+[^57]: Monastic modes of text production were gradually replaced by commercial ones, e.g., around the University of Paris.
 See Richard H. and Mary A. Rouse, *Manuscripts and their
 Makers: Commercial Book Producers in Medieval Paris 1200-1500.*

 [^59]: The quasi-monastic model of text production leaves open a range of possibilities.
-Those who have read the *Vita Augustini* written by Possidius of Calama († c.437) are likely to be unimpressed by the intellectual caliber of Augustine's episcopal household, and to assess its contribution to his work accordingly.
+Those who have read the *Vita Augustini* written by Possidius of Calama († c.437) are likely to be unimpressed by the intellectual caliber of Augustine's episcopal household and to assess its contribution to his work accordingly.

 [^60]: @winroth_where_2013; @pennington_biography_2014; and